 This astonishing unit, in the possession of Jon "Moloch" Mines, is nothing less than an 8563 VDC in a cartridge, designed for a 64.
 It is obviously a production model, but it is not known if it ever actually entered the assembly line.

-This unit, of unknown age, is not so interesting because of what it does but rather what it's called; a VC-40 would clearly seem it to be targetted at a VIC-40.
-Bob does not know if it still functions.
+This unit, of unknown age, is not so interesting because of what it does but rather what it's called; a VC-40 would suggest it was targetted at a VIC-40.
+Although the P500 was called the "VIC-40" at least in Sweden by some sources, the P500 already has an IEEE-488 port, so it wouldn't need this.
+Unfortunately, Bob does not know if it still functions.

 .jpg Closeup of Badge (6K)